Lenkoras/Siva.Extensions.DependencyInjection/README.md

 # Siva.Extensions.DependencyInjection.Implementations
-Extensions designed to add all implementations of an interface or class from a sequence of types or assemblies.
+Extensions designed to add all implementations of an interface or class from a sequence of types or assemblies to the IServiceCollection.

 # How to use